Student Code of Conduct and Title IX

 The College Judicial Board, acting through a panel of at least six members (five members, including at least one student, plus the chair presiding), hears and decides cases involving alleged violations of College policy.
 The chair votes only in the case of a tie.
 Decisions of the College Judicial Board are final, except as outlined in the appeal procedure (see Appeals Process).

-a) A hearing with the College Judicial Board shall be scheduled by the CCO not later than thirty (30) days following an Accused Student’s request for a hearing.
+a) A hearing with the College Judicial Board shall be scheduled by the conduct officer not later than thirty (30) days following an Accused Student’s request for a hearing.

 b) A written statement of charges shall be presented to the Accused Student no less than five (5) days prior to a hearing.
 A hearing will not be scheduled less than five (5) days after a student receives the written notification of charges.
 In the case of summary suspension, a student is immediately provided with written notification of charges and a College Judicial Board hearing will be scheduled within five (5) days.